Chanzwastaken/silit/README.md

 ## 🎯 Overview

 SILIT (Sign Language Translator) is an AI-powered application that translates American Sign Language (ASL) hand signs into text in real-time.
-Using MediaPipe for hand tracking and a custom-trained neural network, SILIT achieves **90-95% accuracy** while running at **30 FPS** for smooth, responsive translation.
+Using MediaPipe for hand tracking and a custom-trained neural network, SILIT achieves **90-95% accuracy** while running at **30 FPS** for smooth (depends on device), responsive translation.

 ### Why SILIT?